Ghadir Khumm: Historicity

+The Investiture of Ali by Muhammad at Ghadir Khumm, 1307 AD Ilkhanid manuscript.

 The historicity of the Ghadir Khumm is rarely disputed within the Muslim community, as its recorded tradition is "among the most extensively acknowledged and substantiated (تواتر)" in classical Islamic sources.
 Nevertheless, several variations exist in the early sources, and there is a significant weight of different accounts.
 The narrative of the Ghadir Khumm is, for instance, preserved in Chronology of Ancient Nations by the Sunni polymath al-Biruni, which survives in an early fourteenth-century Ilkhanid copy by Ibn al-Kutbi.
 The Shia inclination of those responsible for this copy is evident from its illustrations of Ali, including one entitled The Investiture of Ali at Ghadir Khumm.

 Accounts of the Ghadir Khumm appear elsewhere in both Sunni and Shia sources, and these accounts have occasionally been used interchangeably without sectarian prejudice.
 For instance, the Shia scholar Abdul Hosein Amini relied on Sunni and Shia sources to list over a hundred companions and eighty-four tabi'un who had recounted the event, most of whom are now counted among Sunnis.
 Similar efforts were undertaken by the Shia authors Hamid H. Musavi and Hussein A. Mahfouz.
-Other early accounts of the event include those by the Shia-leaning historian al-Ya'qubi, and by the Sunni scholars Ibn Hanbal, Ibn Kathir, Ibn Asakir, al-Tirmidhi, al-Nasa'i, Ibn Maja, Abu Dawud, Ibn al-Athir, Ibn Abd al-Barr, Ibn Abd Rabbih, and Jahiz.
+Other early accounts of the event include those by the Shia-leaning historian al-Ya'qubi, and by the Sunni scholars Ibn Hanbal, Ibn Kathir, Ibn Asakir, al-Tirmidhi, al-Nasa'i, Ibn Maja, Ibn al-Athir, Ibn Abd al-Barr, Ibn Abd Rabbih, and Jahiz.

 Some Sunni historians, such as al-Tabari, Ibn Hisham, and Ibn Sa'd, have nonetheless made little or no mention of the Ghadir Khumm, perhaps because the event supports the Shia legitimist claims, or perhaps they wanted to avoid angering their Sunni rulers by supporting the Shia cause.
 Consequently, Western authors, whose works were based on these authors, also make little reference to the Ghadir Khumm.
 Even though the Ghadir Khumm is absent from Tarikh al-Tabari, its author narrates how Muhammad publicly dismissed some complaints about the conduct of Ali in Yemen in the same "chronological slot" as the Ghadir Khumm.
 The Islamicist Maria M. Dakake thus suggests that al-Tabari deliberately replaced the Ghadir Khumm tradition with another one that praised Ali but lacked any spiritual and legitimist implications in favor of Shia.
 Alternatively, in the ninth-century Baghdad, some among the Sunni group Ahl al-Hadith apparently denied the event, which may have prompted al-Tabari to refute their claims in his nonextant book al-Walaya, or in his unfinished Kitab al-Fada'il.
 Similarly, as a senior employee of the Shia Buyid dynasty, the Shia theologian Sharif al-Radi does not mention the Ghadir Khumm in his Nahj al-balagha, possibly to avoid the ire of the Sunni Abbasids.